 Here are some tips for making your direct mail campaign stand out and spur action.

-The following tips were pulled from the Insider Tips: Offer whitepaper.
+The following tips were pulled from 101 Insider Tips on Direct Mail.

 Specify your audience and personalize the offer.
 Depending on your audience, the offer in each piece should change.
 Use the data you have collected to your advantage by personalizing the message.
 Is this a first-time customer, or a life-long customer?
 Your offer should speak to them appropriately.